benswift/benswift.github.io/_posts/2020-07-15-acmc2020-organising-my-first-virtual-conference.md

 ---
-title: 'ACMC2020: tools for organising a virtual conference'
+title: "ACMC2020: tools for organising a virtual conference"
 tags: web tools
 ---

 I've been a bit quiet on this blog for the last few weeks[^weeks] because I've been organising [ACMC2020](https://acmc2020.com/): the _2020 Australasian Computer Music Conference_.
 From the conference landing page:

 > This year's conference theme is **inclusion**.
 We want to highlight the
 > diverse range of people who contribute to Australia's computer/electronic